“As Waldorf teachers,

 Like their students, Waldorf teachers experienced a lot before their most recent births: “When we teach, in a certain sense we take up again the activities we experienced before birth.
 We must see that thinking is a pictorial activity which is based on the activities we experienced before birth.” — Ibid., p.
 62 What exactly did the teachers experience before emerging from their most recent mothers’ wombs?
 If they can’t remember, R. Steiner will tell them.
 As for “pictorial activity,” this harkens back to clairvoyance, imagination, and intuition.
 The right way to think clearly is to imagine pictures of spiritual stuff.
 If you develop actual organs of clairvoyance, you will imagine really true spiritual stuff, just as R. Steiner did.
 [See "Knowing the Worlds".]
 Waldorf teachers should help children move toward clairvoyance, starting with imagination and maybe some wet-on-wet painting and a lot of eurythmy.
 If this is what you want for your child, Waldorf may be a good choice.
 If not, not.
 Remember Steiner's succinct summary of the Waldorf approach: “Our form of educating can have the correct attitude only when we are aware that our work with young people is a continuation of what higher beings have done before birth.”

 ◊ [Education as Evolutionary Preparation] “[W]e wish to lay the foundation for a good pedagogy ...
-We should be very clear about which human tendencies are present for a distant human future.” — Ibid., p.
+We should be very clear about which human tendencies are present for a distant human future.” — THE FOUNDATIONS OF HUMAN EXPERIENCE, p.
 80. The work of Waldorf teachers is quite demanding.
-Not only must they bear in mind what happened before they and their students were born, but they must know where future human evolution is heading.
+Not only must Waldorf teachers bear in mind what happened before they and their students were born, but they must know where future human evolution is heading.
 Only then will they be able to foster those tendencies in their students that will lead toward that glorious tomorrow.
 How can they know the future course of human evolution?
-R. Steiner knew.
+R. Steiner knew, and he told them.
 [See "Everything" and the essays that follow it.]

 For the sake of argument, let’s momentarily take a dim view of everything.
 The universe is immense, dark, and — for the most part — empty.
 Within it, we lead short, meaningless lives.
 And, many fear, we are alone in the universe, the only “intelligent” species, friendless in the vast, dark emptiness.